akkyie/AKPickerView/README.md

         @property (nonatomic, assign) CGFloat fisheyeFactor;

     > - All cells are laid out depending on the largest font, so large differnce between the sizes of *font* and *highlightedFont* is NOT recommended.
     > - fisheyeFactor property affects perspective distortion.
-The range is 0.0 - 1.0; slight value recommended such as 0.0001.
+The range is 0.0 - 1.0; slight value such as 0.0001 is recommended.

 After all settings, **never forget to reload your picker**.